Shopify/cli/docs/cli-kit/ui-kit/contributing.md

 - Chose between `render` and `renderOnce` ✅

 It's time to add a new component!
 Components are built with `ink` so please go to [their readme](https://github.com/vadimdemedes/ink) if you need documentation on the components it exposes.
 If you know React things will work as you'd expect.
-The main differece with using React on the web is that (obviously) we don't have access to the dom or CSS for styling.
+The main difference with using React on the web is that (obviously) we don't have access to the dom or CSS for styling.
 Ink instead uses [yoga](https://github.com/facebook/yoga) under the hood for its layout system, which will give you access to [most](https://github.com/vadimdemedes/ink/pull/479) of the flexbox system properties you've used for the web.